Hems213/MyRepo/README.md

 ## The below API are supported

+All the API are protected by an access token set as Bearer in `Authorization` header.
+Except the hello world

  * / - Just prints a hellow world
  * POST /api/employee - Posts a employee data as per above model.
  * DELETE /api/emplouee/:id - delete employee by id